Jesus of Nazareth (TV series): Subsequent broadcasts and home media

 NBC rebroadcast the series in 1979, 1980, 1984, 1987 and 1990.

-It was originally released as a three-tape VHS edition in the early 1980s under the Magnetic Video label.
-It was released later under the mainstream video label of CBS/FOX in 1986.
+It was originally released in the early 1980s in the US as a three-tape VHS edition under the Magnetic Video label.
+It was released later under the mainstream video label of CBS/Fox in 1986.
 Another three-tape VHS edition was released by LIVE Home Video in 1992 and again on 22 February 1995.
 Artisan Entertainment released the DVD version on two discs in February 2000.
 In the UK, the original 1986 Polygram VHS (four tapes) was fully uncut and featured the full 386-minute version.
 The 2000 Carlton video (two tapes) featured a heavily abridged print running for 270 minutes.
 The Granada DVD is credited as the unedited print and runs for 374 minutes, but this is due to the PAL speed up and is the full version.
-The two additional scenes — a private meeting between Judas Iscariot and Zerah, and the opening betrayal sequence during the Last Supper — were actually added in the repeat UK screening 2 years later and therefore is not included as the DVD is the original 1977 cut.
+The two additional scenes – a private meeting between Judas Iscariot and Zerah, and the opening betrayal sequence during the Last Supper – were actually added in the repeat UK screening 2 years later and therefore are not included as the DVD is the original 1977 cut.

 The serial is broadcast every Easter and Christmas in many countries, including Greece on ANT1, and in the United States on History Channel and TBN.

 In Chile, the full serial has been broadcast every Good Friday since 1982 by the public service television broadcaster Televisión Nacional de Chile.

 The Region 1 DVD is the original 1977 broadcast.
 The Region 2 Carlton DVD released in the UK is substantially cut and runs to 270 minutes.
 The Dutch DVD release (also Carlton Region 2) has a running time of 365 minutes (the 399-minute running time stated on the cover is a misprint).

 The drama has been released on digital download (or streaming) for both Google Play and the Apple Store.
 The version released is the completed original 4-part 1977 broadcast, though only in its original Standard Definition.
-Similar to other Christian content the film's copyright has only been loosely enforced in more recent years resulting in it also freely appearing on YouTube in its entirety.
+Similar to other special interest content, the film's copyright has only been loosely enforced in more recent years, resulting in it appearing on Google's advertising-paid platform YouTube in its entirety.

 For Easter 2016, and again in 2018, the UK's Sky Arts channel showed one part a day over the four days of Easter.
 The version they used was the extended four-part edition, totaling eight hours with advertising.

 The serial ran on NBC as "The Big Event" in two three-hour installments with limited commercials on Palm Sunday and Easter Sunday.
 Additional footage was added for a 1979 re-run and broadcast in four two-hour installments.
 In the 1980s and 1990, the film was re-broadcast on NBC in three installments of two- and three-hour episodes, released on VHS and DVD as one complete presentation with one set of credits.

 In 2022, the full series was made available on BritBox in the UK in time for Easter.